chilinchung/blog/_posts/2014-12-28-learning-jekyll.md

 ---
-layout:post
+layout: post
-Title: Learning Jekyll at Muan's
+title: Learning Jekyll at Muan's
 ---

-Today is a wonderful day
+Today is a wonderful day<br>
-Thank you prof Muan for teaching us Jekyll let's go have tebanyakkkkki!
+Thank you prof Muan for teaching us Jekyll<br>
+let's go have tebanyakkkkki!